iasebsil83/SnailMazeSliced/README.txt

-All you have to know about SnailMazeSliced is inside sms.c
+All you have to know about SnailMazeSliced is inside src/sms.c